Alonso de Ercilla: Works

 Ercilla's great work is La Araucana, an epic poem of thirty-seven cantos, describing the difficulties encountered by the Spaniards during the insurrection in Arauco, and the heroic deeds of the natives as well as his companions.
 The epic partakes of the character of history, and the author adheres with such strict fidelity to the truth, that subsequent historians characterize his work as thoroughly trustworthy.
-In it the difficult art of story-telling is carried to perfection.
+In it the difficult art of storytelling is carried to perfection.
 Places are admirably described, dates are given with accuracy, and the customs of the native faithfully set forth, giving to the narrative animation and colouring.

 The poem was published in three parts, of which the first, composed in Chile and first appearing in 1569, is a versified narrative adhering strictly to historic fact; the second, published in 1578, is encumbered with visions and other romantic machinery; and the third, which appeared in 1589-1590, contains, in addition to the subject proper, a variety of episodes mostly irrelevant.
 Nevertheless, many scholars consider it the most successful Renaissance epic in the Classical mode written in Spanish.
 The best editions are those published by the Spanish Academy in 1776 and 1828.